CanxinTang/PublicGroup1/README.md

 # PublicGroup1

-1. simple layout  by 10pm, 04/03

-2. I will continue to it after 8pm on 04/03
-   Please check the new temp branch.
+I might move the contents from temp to main branch on 4/4